GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/README.md

 	- UI_System_overview.txt

 ### Step 7 - The end is near:
-You should now be finished but probably need to make som adjustments/changes in Node Red due to som points i have forgotten to mention in this readme or because you have missed some details.
+You should now be finished but probably need to make som adjustments/changes in Node Red due to some points i have forgotten to mention in this readme or because you have missed some details.

 ## Remarks:
 - This Systemair Save VTR300 integration has now been running for about a year, started out as a clean HA modbus integration.
 In order to get “all” the available features integrated as well as additional control (PPM Auto, Outdoor temp. compensation ++), all the modbus handling was re-located to Node Red, with trail and error along the way.